heinc1010/BAMixChecker/README.md

 ```
 -d –-DIR Directory path of the .BAM files
 or
--l --List A file with the list of files
+-l --List A file with the list of files ( The form is refered above in the 'Input' section )

 -r --Ref Reference file

+additionally for the Targeted sequencing data mode
+-b --BEDfile  Targeted bed file for Targeted sequencing data mode.
 ```
 #### Optional arguments
 ```
--b --BEDfile  Targeted bed file for Targeted sequencing data mode.
 -v –-RefVer ['hg38','hg19'].
-Default is “hg38”.If the reference is hg19, give this option ‘-r hg19’.
+Default is “hg38”.
+If the reference is hg19, give this option ‘-r hg19’.
--o --OutputDIR Output directory path
+-o --OutputDIR Output directory path.
+BAMixChecker creates the new directory '/BAMixChecker' under current directory as a default.
 -p --MaxProcess The max number of process.
 Default = 4
 --RemoveVCF Use this option to remove called VCF files after running
 ```

-#### MuBaMer runs for Whole Exome data mode as a default without bed file.
-If a bed file is given with –b option, it runs as a  targeted mode.
+#### BAMixChecker runs a mode for WES and RNA-seq as a default without bed file.
+#### If a bed file is given with –b option, it runs as targeted sequencing mode.

-#### 1)	Whole Exome data
+#### 1)	Whole Exome data or RNA sequencing data
 ```
-  $ python MubaMer.py \
+  $ python BAMixChecker.py \
   –d /path/aligned/files/ \
   -r /path/reference/HG38/genome.fa \
   –o /path/new/directory
   ```
  Or
   ```
-  $ python MubaMer.py \
+  $ python BAMixChecker.py \
   –l /path/aligned/file_list.txt \
   –p 3 \
   -r /path/reference/HG38/genome.fa \
   –o /path/new/directory
 ```

-#### 2)	Targeted sequencing data.
+#### 2)	Targeted sequencing data
  ```
-  $ python MubaMer.py \
+  $ python BAMixChecker.py \
   –d /path/aligned/files/ \
   –p 2 \
   -r /path/reference/HG19/genome.fa \